 [less than] + pivot + [greater than]

-Hash tables are great for fast lookups, but they are not ordered.
-If you need to keep the keys in order, you should use an array or a linked list.
+Hash tables are great for fast lookups but they don't keep order.
+If you need the keys ordered, reach for an array or a linked list.